 Kaplan sees up to four Children of the Night patients per week.
 Each tattoo can take up to 10 treatments to remove, depending on the color, amount of ink and whether the tattoo was done professionally.
 The protocol is to use a laser to gradually break the ink particles into smaller pieces until they can be absorbed by the body’s white blood cells.

-Even receiving the initial numbing injection can be traumatic for victims who were branded.
+Even receiving the initial numbing injection can be traumatic for those who were branded.
 “It’s almost reliving the experience they had before,” Kaplan explains.
 He has removed pimps’ names from places as intimate as patients’ genitalia and the insides of their lips.
 Sometimes patients cry, not always from physical pain, but out of emotional relief.

 Kaplan, who has a private practice in Beverly Hills and is founder and CEO of KAPLAN MD Skincare, was drawn to dermatology to help people feel better about themselves.
 “The skin is the window to the rest of the body,” he says.
 Kaplan has diagnosed brain tumors, thyroid conditions and metabolic problems, all by observing patients’ skin.
 Of his work with Children of the Night, he says: “I will remove the tattoo no matter how difficult it is.
 I want to show these girls that there are good people out there, because they have not seen the best side of humanity.” —Samantha Paige Rosen